jacob-haimes/jacob-haimes.github.io/_posts/2024-04-30-Open-Source-AI-is-a-lie.md

 It is important to note, I am not saying that Shared Weights models are a negative net contribution to society.
 In fact, I think that the release of currently available Shared Weights models has significantly advanced the field of AI safety.
 This article is _not about the pros and cons of open source_, I will leave that for future work.

+## Acknowledgements
+A special thank you to Brian Penny, Dr. Peter Park and Giuseppe Dal Pra for reviewing the article and providing their input.

 [^1]:The source code of a program is the file, written in a human-readable coding language, that defines how that program operates.
 To create an executable file, (aka. a binary file), the source code is compiled into machine code.

 [^2]:How I got that number: Epoch says that the largest amount of data used to train a single model is approximately 9 trillion words; they also say that the Common Crawl dataset has 100 trillion words.
 Wikipedia reports the most recent version of the Common Crawl to be 454 Tebibytes = 464,896 Gigabytes.<br>🠖 454 TiB * .09 = 44640.17 GB